About RGraphs author

 - Well versed in using both canvas and SVG

 About my experience in IT

 Formerly an avid winter sports participant and extreme sports enthusiast I've been in the technology sector for over 23 years, and in the web development sector specifically for the majority of those.

 Starting in a technical support role for consumer desktops (both hardware and software support - Windows and associated software) for a well-known high street brand I then moved to a firm doing in-house desktop support.

-The technical expertise that has resulted from working on these high traffic websites and Open Source projects lends itself well to producing high quality software with great performance and which is easily usable.
+The technical expertise that has resulted from working on these high traffic websites and Open Source projects lends itself well to producing high-quality software with great performance and good usability.

 Now it supports well over 50 charts and variations across both canvas and SVG and is entirely unrestricted to use as it is now uses the Open Source MIT license.

 Going forward increased support for SVG charts is planned along with increased features for both the canvas and SVG charts.

 Contact me and get support

 Go back to the about page to find out how to get in touch with me and get support for RGraph.